 Graphical Analysis

 Figure 2 shows the traditional RD plot, comparing average observed outcomes on the Y-axis across binned values of the running variable on the X axis for the range defined by the bandwidth parameter .
 The data points on either side of the built-year threshold are then used to fit two linear models that highlight the discontinuous nature of this relationship.
-A plot of this type is a common feature of any good RD analysis.
-It allows one to determine through visual inspection if there exists evidence of a discontinuity at the threshold, and also whether or not that discontinuity is unique across the domain of the running variable.
-It holds true that if the former condition (existence) is not satisfied then the RD model is unlikely to produce robust, significant estimates, whereas the latter condition (uniqueness) being unmet casts doubt on a causal interpretation of the treatment effect [24].
-Of equal importance is the fact that the plot illustrates precisely how the identification mechanism of the RD design works.
 Visual inspection shows the size of the discontinuity in Figure 2 closely approximates not only the mean difference computed from Table 1 (~1.2%), but also the size of treatment effects estimated by the RD models below (0.09% - 1.6%).
 The simplicity of the RD approach is one of its greatest assets as a policy analysis tool.

 The data presented in Figure 2 clearly show that a significant and unique discontinuity exists at the threshold, adding substantive, visual evidence of a real causal effect.
 They also suggest that apart from the discontinuity itself, there exists almost no correlation between eviction rates and built-year.
 This lends additional credibility to a causal interpretation because it increases the likelihood of treatment assignment (i.e. rent control) being the only channel through which systematic variation in eviction rates is explained by variation in the property built-year.